sondalex/cliriculum/README.md

 An error of the form `Cross-Origin Request blocked` is raised for each file loading attempt.

-A well-used turnaround is to use cdns or/and use inline css.
-See sphinx documentation for example.

-Currently, I chose not to use this method.

 ## Rendering

 * Export to HTML